 Customs charges may also be payable on each gift exceeding NZ$110 in value.

-If you live in New Zealand and have bought items on The Mall you will not be required to pay duties on arrival into New Zealand if:
+If you live in New Zealand and have bought items whilst travelling you will not be required to pay duties on arrival into New Zealand if:

 they are strictly personal clothing, toiletries and personal jewellery (including watches);

 they are for your own use and wear; and

 All other items, even if purchased for personal use, have an allowance of NZ$700.
 If the value of your goods exceeds NZ$700, then Customs Duty and GST may apply.
 This does not apply to alcohol or tobacco which have different limits.